edisplay/RCB_TA_notes/instructor_guide/instructor_guide.md

 I didn't have to constantly copy and paste things from the lesson plan.
 Because it was all ready for me!

+# why you can fall behind

+if you fall behind, the students fall behind.

+if the students fall behind - they can't do the hw.
+And if they can't do the hw - then that pushes everything.
+And there's no room for error, because the career curriculum coincides with certain parts of the actual curriculum, and we have a limited amount of days to make sure that these students learn everything and become developers.

+# during student/partner exercises
+1. go to google and search timer
+2. set it to the time allowed
+3. put your volume up
+4. After you set the timer, make sure it's up on the board clear so everyone can see, so students didn't know how much time was left
+5. Throughout the time period, you should give students updates regarding how long they have left for exercises.

 # Students and Lesson Plans

 * don't give lesson plans to students